juntaochen1/juntaochen1.github.io/_pages/about.md

 - Apr.
 2019: I received the Student Travel Award and attended the [8th Midwest Workshop on Control and Game Theory](https://mwcgt2019.wustl.edu/) with a poster presentation of our work on systemic cyber risk management of interdependent enterprise networks.
 - Apr.
 2019: Our paper "[Interdependent Strategic Security Risk Management with Bounded Rationality in the Internet of Things](https://ieeexplore.ieee.org/document/8691466)" has been accepted for publication in IEEE Transactions on Information Forensics and Security (T-IFS).
 - Mar.
 2019: Our paper "[Optimal Secure Design of Two-Layer IoT Network](https://ieeexplore.ieee.org/abstract/document/8673619)" has been accepted for publication in IEEE Transactions on Control of Network Systems (TCNS).
 - Feb.
-2019: Our paper "[iSTRICT: An Interdependent Strategic Trust Mechanism for the Cloud-Enabled Internet of Controlled Things](https://ieeexplore.ieee.org/document/8543871)" has been published (Volume: 14, Issue: 6, 2019) in IEEE Transactions on Information Forensics and Security (T-IFS).
+2019: Our paper "[iSTRICT: An Interdependent Strategic Trust Mechanism for the Cloud-Enabled Internet of Controlled Things](https://ieeexplore.ieee.org/document/8543871)" has been published (Volume: 14, Issue: 6, 2019) in IEEE Transactions on Information Forensics and Security (T-IFS).-->
--->